rd2/tbd/README.md

 # Thermal Bridging & Derating (TBD)

 An [OpenStudio Measure](https://nrel.github.io/OpenStudio-user-documentation/reference/measure_writing_guide/) that first autodetects _major_ thermal bridges (like balconies, parapets and corners) in an OpenStudio model (.osm), and then _derates_ outside-facing, opaque surface constructions (walls, roofs and exposed floors).
-It relies on both the [OpenStudio SDK](https://openstudio-sdk-documentation.s3.amazonaws.com/index.html) and the AutomaticMagic [Topolys](https://github.com/automaticmagic/topolys) gem.
+It interacts with the [OpenStudio SDK](https://openstudio-sdk-documentation.s3.amazonaws.com/index.html) and relies on the AutomaticMagic [Topolys](https://github.com/automaticmagic/topolys) gem, as well as the [OSut](https://rubygems.org/gems/osut/versions/0.2.7) gem.

 ## Guide & Downloads